 Hide free products & Show hidden Products

 Lastly, you can choose to hide the free products from this list or to show the hidden ones.
 If you want any of these enabled, click on the checkboxes in front of the two options:

 Then, after using all of these options, you can continue customizing this list, by using the rest of the general options from the left sidebar.

-The next available widget to be added is the "Recent Viewed Products" one.
+The next available widget to be added is the "Recently Viewed Products" one.
 Just like its name says, this will be a list with all the recently viewed products.
-For this one, you will find two options, in the first section with options:
+For this one, you will find three options, in the first section with options: